apache/solr-operator/helm/solr-operator/README.md

 ### Managing CRDs

-Helm 3 automatically runs CRDs in the /crds directory, no further action is needed.
+Helm 3 automatically installs the Solr CRDs in the /crds directory, so no further action is needed when first installing the Operator.

-If have solr operator installations in multiple namespaces that are managed separately, you will likely want to skip installing CRDs when installing the chart.
+If you have solr operator installations in multiple namespaces that are managed separately, you will likely want to skip installing CRDs when installing the chart.
 This can be done with the `--skip-crds` helm option.

 ```bash